mstahv/dawn/README.md

 Once you have it up and running, check out the themes/valo/shared/variables.scss file for stuff to adjust initially.
 Later you can start checking out individual components as well, and see what mixins and functions you can override if necessary.

+The valo-demo and valo-test themes contain use examples as well, which you can also refer to.